 The list of pathways with linkes to graphical pathway maps.

-First, the BLAST bit scores between a query sequence and the reference sequence set (taken from the KEGG GENES database) are computed, and homologs are found in the reference set.
-Next, homologs ranked above the threshold are selected as ortholog candidates based on the BLAST score and the bi-directional hit rate (BHR) defined below.
+First, the bit scores between a query sequence and the reference sequence set (taken from the KEGG GENES database) are computed by a homology search tool, and homologs are found in the reference set.
+Next, homologs ranked above the threshold are selected as ortholog candidates based on the bit score and the bi-directional hit rate (BHR) defined below.
 Ortholog candidates are divided into KO groups according to the annotation of the KEGG GENES database.
 Finally, the assignment score is calculated based on the likelihood and heuristics for each KO group.
 Then, the K number of the KO group with the highest score is assigned to the query sequence.

 BHR = Rf * Rr